tjanczuk/tomasz.janczuk.org/_posts/2016-02-09-create-slack-signup-page-with-webtasks.md

 <img src="/assets/post_images/2016-02-09/3.png" class="tj-img-diagram-100" alt="Slack signup page for Edge.js">

 If you are interested in what the webtask code is doing behind the scenes, or customize the UI or signup exprience, check out the [auth0/webtask-slack-signup](https://github.com/auth0/webtask-slack-signup) repo.
-Since you have the flexibility of writing any Node.js code, your customization options or unlimited.
+Since you have the flexibility of writing any Node.js code, your customization options are unlimited.

 ### But is that secure?